dgutov/robe/README.md

 You can jump to the method, module, `super` or constructor definition at point.

-If the instance method call target is implicit (like with `super`), or the class method call target is explicit (`Foo.new`), then it first tries to look for definitions in superclasses, descendants and included modules as appropriate.
+If the method call target is implicit (like with `super`), or the call target is obvious (`Foo.new`, `2.seconds`), then we first try to look for the definition in superclasses, descendants and included modules as appropriate.

 If the result is ambiguous, it then asks you to pick the module/location.